btrekkie/eink-server/README.md

   a faster CPU, non-volatile memory, etc.
 * Code changes can be made remotely, without connecting the Inkplate to a PC and uploading new software.
+* Code changes can be tested locally, without waiting a couple of minutes for the new software to be compiled and uploaded to the e-ink device.
+This makes the development process faster.
 * Programming the content is arguably easier, because it is in Python, which is a higher-level language than C++.